peredaniel/MathExpression/Documentation/INSTALLATION_GUIDE.md

 ![Captura de Pantalla 2022-03-30 a las 8 53 21](https://user-images.githubusercontent.com/40358007/160769769-581abf5a-9a80-4f66-bab7-c5278260cfeb.png)

 Make sure to check "Copy items if needed".
-I also recommend using "Create groups" instead of "Create folder references", but this is a personal choice.
+We also recommend using "Create groups" instead of "Create folder references", but this is a personal choice.
 Your project structure should now look like this:

 ![Captura de Pantalla 2022-03-30 a las 8 54 59](https://user-images.githubusercontent.com/40358007/160770022-08d22638-a1a0-41db-8090-6285f8a651ce.png)